Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

 \subsection{Dynamic graph}

 In this section, we compare the performance of a single GNN, conventional knowledge distillation and our proposed OAD model on dynamic graphs.
 The changes of a graph may be caused by node attributes variation or graph structure evolution.
 Corresponding to above two circumstances, we conduct two simulation experiments on PPI dataset.
 Firstly, we add random noises on each node's attribution (This experiment is denoted as "Dynamic-A").
 The noise has zero means and frequencies ranging from 0.2 to 1.2.
 Then, we randomly remove certain proportions of edges on the graph (This experiment is denoted as "Dynamic-B").
 The removed proportion ranges from 0.05 to 0.3.
 Consider that GNNs may fail to train after its edges being removed, we add self loops on the isolated nodes.
 We adopt GAT and GraphSAGE as the skeleton networks.
 Their architectures are summarized in Table \ref{ppi network architecture}.
 For knowledge distillation, we pretrain a much larger teacher GNN on original graph and then transfer its knowledge about logits distribution to a student GNN trained on dynamic graphs.
 For OAD and the single GNN, the training process is completely on dynamic graphs.
 Other experimental details are the same as Subsection \ref{subsection: ppi}.
-We compute the improvement of KD compared to single student GNN (denoted as "KD-Student") and improvement of OAD compared to single student GNN (denoted as "OAD-Student").
-The results of "Dynamic-A" and "Dynamic-B" are presented in Figure \ref{fig:dynamic_noise} and \ref{fig:dynamic_remove}, respectively.
-From Figure \ref{fig:dynamic_noise}, we observe that as the graph changes more drastically, the value of "KD-Student" drops.
-When the frequency of random noise exceeds 0.6, the knowledge transferred from the static teacher is even harmful to the student.
-On the other hand, our proposed OAD model exceeds student GNN on all dynamic graphs, especially when the dynamic graph is greatly different from the original graph.
-From Figure \ref{fig:dynamic_remove}, we observe that for both GAT and GraphSAGE, the values of "KD-Student" are marginally around 0, indicating the knowledge obtained from the old graph is not effective on the new graph.
-Meanwhile, OAD maintains the superiority on the dynamic graphs.
-The reason behind this phenomenon may be that all students are trained on the graph of same dynamic frequency simultaneously in our model, they can capture different characteristics of the dynamic graph and knowledge consistency is retained.
+We compute the improvement of KD compared to the single student GNN (denoted as "KD\_Improve") and improvement of OAD compared to the single student GNN (denoted as "OAD\_Improve") as follows: